-Details of the funding of the SFC are set out in Section 14 and Sections 394 to 396 of the SFO.
+Details of the SFC's funding are set out in Section 14 and Sections 394 to 396 of the SFO.
 Major sources of funding include:

-- levies collected by The Stock Exchange of Hong Kong Limited (SEHK) and Hong Kong Futures Exchange Limited (HKFE) on transactions recorded on the Exchanges at rates specified by the Chief Executive in Council. - fees and charges in relation to its functions and services according to the provision of subsidiary legislation.
+- (a) levies collected by The Stock Exchange of Hong Kong Limited (SEHK) and Hong Kong Futures Exchange Limited (HKFE) on transactions recorded on the Exchanges at rates specified by the Chief Executive in Council. - (b) fees and charges in relation to its functions and services according to the provision of subsidiary legislation.